FAQ in regards to HPSC operations during COVID-19

 We are not open to the general public.
 Phones are not being answered, but messages are being checked throughout the day.
 Some services, like adoption and surrendering of an animal, are being done by appointment only.

-**Please note that no visitors will be allowed to enter the actual kennel areas to browse for pets.
+**Please note that we are attempting to do all adoptions outside the shelter building.
+Anyone who does enter the building is required to wear a mask.
+No visitors will be allowed to enter the actual kennel areas to browse for pets.
 You set an appointment for a specific animal.
-All adoptable animals are online**
+All adoptable animals are online. **

 3. Does HSPC need fosters for this crisis?